Muriel Bowser: Development

 In September 2015, Bowser announced a deal with Monumental Sports owner Ted Leonsis to build a practice facility for the Washington Wizards.
-Under the deal, district taxpayers would pay 90 percent of the estimated $55 million cost.
+Under the deal, district taxpayers would pay 90% of the estimated $55 million cost.
 The government's portion was split between direct government expenditure and Events DC, a D.C.-government-funded body which operates with an independent board.
 In July 2016, before construction had started, it was announced that costs would exceed estimates by $10 million while the number of seats in the facility would likely decrease.
 Under the agreement with the developer, the district will be responsible for cost overruns.
 Once the CareFirst Arena was completed, operations costs exceeded estimates and the Events DC board approved more than $1 million in additional costs to cover the shortfall.
 A contract for a firm to find naming rights for the facility was funded at $180,000 per year.

 In May 2019, the D.C. auditor found that the Housing Production Trust Fund, which gives developers funding for affordable housing, had awarded funding to proposals that scored poorly and in one case received the lowest score.
-The successful but low rated projects were all proposed by developers who had made contributions to the mayor's campaign.
+The successful but low-rated projects were all proposed by developers who had made contributions to the mayor's campaign.

-In February 2024, Bowser penned an opinion piece in The Washington Post titled, "Why Washington's sports teams should stay in Washington."
+Bowser was involved in securing a deal to build a new stadium for the Washington Commanders.